skoriche/Climate-REF4CMIP/README.md

 The data under test here may not be published to ESGF yet, but the REF can still be used to evaluate it.

-The REF requires some reference data to be available to run the metrics.
+The REF requires some reference data to be available to run the diagnostics.
 Some of the reference datasets needed by the REF are available on ESGF yet.
 The following command will download the reference datasets needed by the REF and store them in a local directory (`datasets/obs4ref`) as well as some sample CMIP6 datasets that we used in our test suite:

 ```bash
 ref datasets fetch-data --registry obs4ref --output-dir datasets/obs4ref